Kingxukai/linux/Documentation/userspace-api/media/v4l/metafmt-generic.rst

 is used on CSI-2 for 8 bits per :term:`Data Unit`.

 Additionally it is used for 16 bits per Data Unit when two bytes of metadata are packed into one 16-bit Data Unit.
-Otherwise the 16 bits per pixel dataformat is :ref:`V4L2_META_FMT_GENERIC_CSI2_16 <v4l2-meta-fmt-generic-csi2-16>`.
+Otherwise the woke 16 bits per pixel dataformat is :ref:`V4L2_META_FMT_GENERIC_CSI2_16 <v4l2-meta-fmt-generic-csi2-16>`.

 **Byte Order Of V4L2_META_FMT_GENERIC_8.**